 Did you already know that nutrient deficiencies can effects your weight?
-All nutrients have an essential job for your body – and when they can’t carry out their features well, many things happen in your system that make weight loss more difficult.
+All nutrients have an essential job for your body – and when they can’t carry out their features well, many things happen in your system that makes weight loss more difficult.
 Here are the few nutrients whose role you will get to know:

 - The mineral magnesium, found naturally in leafy green vegetables, whole grains, nuts and beans is involved in over 300 chemical reactions throughout your body.
 Magnesium helps promote restful sleep and good digestion, improve insulin and blood glucose levels, and regulate metabolism.
 If you don’t have proper minerals in you then it may cause difficulty in weight loss.

 - The entire group of B vitamins can help increase energy and promote weight loss.
 These vitamins help metabolize protein, carbohydrates and fats as well as assisting with central nervous system activities.

 - Vitamin C is important to the production of carnitine, which carries energy to all the cells in your body, ensuring a healthy metabolism.
 If you don’t have sufficient carnitine your energy level will dip and set off your body to store fats for your muscles.

 - Research has indicated that vitamin D can actively help your body in losing weight by restricting calories.
 If you are having deficiency, then, this biological direction towards losing weight may be blocked.